symbolicdata/symbolicdata.github.io/CASN.md

 The [main SymbolicData RDF store](http://symbolicdata.org/Data) provides in particular this data:

--   The RDF Graph <http://symbolicdata.org/Data/UpcomingConferences/> with informations about upcoming conferences
+-   The RDF Graph <http://symbolicdata.org/Data/UpcomingConferences/> with informations about upcoming conferences (deprecated)
     -   Conferences in the <symbolicdata.org/Data/Conference/> namespace with **sd:UpcomingConference** instances
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the German CA Fachgruppe.
     -   Learn more about that code from the *casn-plugin* directory in our *github web repo* at <https://github.com/symbolicdata/web>
+    - The Upcoming Conferences service was terminated in August 2018.
 -   Past conferences are provided in the RDF Graph <http://symbolicdata.org/Data/PastConferences/> for reference
-    -   Conferences in the <symbolicdata.org/Data/Conference/> namespace with **sd:Event** instances
+    -   Conferences in the <symbolicdata.org/Data/Conference/> namespace with **sd:Conference** instances
-    -   Both are includes into the [SymbolicData CASN demo site](http://symbolicdata.org/info)
+    -   They are includes into the [SymbolicData CASN demo site](http://symbolicdata.org/info)
     -   Learn more about that code from the *info* directory in our *github web repo* at <https://github.com/symbolicdata/web>
 -   The [CASN News Channel](News "wikilink")
+    - The News service was terminated in June 2017.
 -   Information about people working in CA (mainly extracted from program committee and invited speakers lists in conference announcements)
     -   The RDF Graph <http://symbolicdata.org/Data/People/> with names and affiliations - <symbolicdata.org/Data/Person/> namespace with **foaf:Person** instances
     -   The RDF Graph <http://symbolicdata.org/Data/ZBMathPeople/> with links to the author disambiguation system of the Zentralblatt (common effort with Wolfram Sperber)